Sturmflut/sturmflut.github.io/_posts/2015-05-16-getting-a-meizu-mx4-ubuntu-phone.markdown

 About a year ago I started to contribute to Ubuntu Touch in various ways.
 I became an "Ubuntu Pioneer" for uploading one of the first apps to the App Store, I started hanging around on the IRC channel, I got a bq phone during the second flash sale, and at some point I started this blog to share my musings.
 Whenever I felt like something I knew could be useful to others I wrote it down, and when I realised that I didn't know enough about the topic I took my phone and started poking at things until everything was clear.
 This resulted in the ongoing ["Hacking Ubuntu Touch"]({% post_url 2015-05-07-hacking-ubuntu-touch-index %}) series and a couple of bug reports.

-Two days ago I was contacted by [Canonical][canonical] and asked if I wanted to be among the first people in the world to receive a Meizu MX4 Ubuntu Edition phone.
-Apparently there was more than one person at Canonical who called my name when asked, and I am surprised, flattered and deeply honored to even make the list.

-I already have some ideas for a series of articles on the phone once it is on my desk.
+I will be among the first to get an MX4, and already have some ideas for a series of articles on the phone once it is on my desk.
 Stay tuned.

 [canonical]: http://www.canonical.com/